openhealthcare/igt/statements/information.flow.md

 ### Information flows

-There are now flows of personal data to a country outside the United Kingdom.
+There are no flows of personal data to a country outside the United Kingdom.